robwillup/mithrandir/docs/Languages_And_Frameworks/Go/README.md

 Go

-* compiles quickly to machine code.
+* compiles quickly to machine code
-* has garbabe collection
+* has garbage collection
 * has run-time reflection
 * is fast
 * statically typed
-* compiled

 ## [The Go Programming Language - Book Study](./The%20Go%20Programming%20Language%20Book/README.md)